hanna8008/personal_daily_food_tracker/README.md

 - Reset the daily log to start fresh.

 ### Future Addings
+1. New Tab  that dynamically adds new food items to each category
-- Dynamically add new food items to each category.
+- Add new food items to any of the six categories (Breakfast, Lunch, Dinner, Dessert, Snack, Drinks).
+- Provide nutritional information (calories, protein, saturated fat, and added sugar).